mpv-player/mpv/DOCS/man/options.rst

         - ``--sub-color='#FF0000'`` set sub to opaque red
         - ``--sub-color='#C0808080'`` set sub to 50% gray with 75% alpha

+``--secondary-sub-color=<color>``
+    Specify the color used for unstyled text subtitles.
+    Control whether user secondary substyle overrides should be applied.
+This works exactly like ``--sub-color``.

+    Default: '#7F7F7FFF'.

 ``--sub-margin-x=<size>``
     Left and right screen margin for the subs in scaled pixels (see